Rape during the Armenian genocide: Rape as genocide

-During the Armenian genocide the rape of young girls was well documented; they would be assaulted in their homes before forced relocation, or on the forced marches into the Syrian desert.
+During the Armenian genocide, the rape of young girls was well documented; they would be assaulted in their homes before forced relocation, or on the forced marches into the Syrian desert.
 An eyewitness testified, "It was a very common thing for them to rape our girls in our presence.
 Very often they violated eight or ten year old girls, and as a consequence many would be unable to walk, and were shot."
 Another testified that every girl in her village aged over twelve, and some who were younger, had been raped.

 Women were gang raped and often committed suicide afterwards.
-Once the men had been separated from the women, the women were systematically raped and then killed, along with any children.
+Once the men had been separated from the women, the women were systematically raped and killed, along with any children.
 According to eyewitness accounts, the practice of rape was "more or less universal".
 Armenians "were often killed in festivals of cruelty which involved rape and other forms of torture."
-The women were raped on a daily basis, and many were forced to work as prostitutes.
-Many were killed by bayoneting, or died from exposure or from prolonged sexual abuse.
+The women were sexually assaulted on a daily basis, and many were forced to work as prostitutes.
+Many were killed by bayoneting, or died from exposure or prolonged sexual abuse.

 In 2008, A. Dirk Moses described genocide as a "total social practice."
 Within this context, rape can be viewed as an integral part of genocide.
 Genocides usually involve attacking the familial roles of the victims, which are the ways they contribute to the reproduction of the targeted group as perceived by the perpetrators.
 Commonalities across all genocides are the murder of infants in front of parents, forced rape of women by family members, and the violation and mutilation of the reproductive systems.

 The Armenian genocide is a prime example of these behaviors.
 The attackers follow a pattern of family based destruction.
 In attacks on villages men were killed, and the surviving population were raped, forcibly displaced or killed.
 Another purpose of the rapes was eliticide, the destruction of a group's leadership, which was then used to create confusion.
 This gave a public demonstration of the mastery the attackers had over the Armenian populace, and caused "total suffering" on both sexes, as they bore witness to sexual assault and the torture of those they loved.